-Located right on the sugary white beach amongst the slender coconut palm trees, Zamas is a small beachfront cabana hotel, which features 8 very private beach bungalows.
+Located right on the sugary white beach among the slender coconut palm trees, Zamas is a small beachfront cabana hotel, which features 8 very private beach bungalows.

-Each bungalow looks just like a romantic Caribbean getaway you would want to stay in with a thatch roof over your head and smooth, cool tiled floors under your feet.
+Each bungalow is a romantic Caribbean getaway with a thatch roof over your head and smooth, cool tiled floors under your feet.
 Comfortable beds and colorfully-tiled private bathrooms guarantee you’ll always start your morning on the right foot.
 And, of course, a large Caribbean porch with Mexican hamacas (hammocks) softly swaying in the sea breeze is a great way to kick off your vacationing days.

 Especially because each cabana is different in terms of size, layout, and occupancy (see the amenities section below for more details).
 In fact, Zamas hotel even includes a couple of 2-story Casas, which are spacious enough to accommodate up to 6 people.
 The Zamas Casas are only separated by a small road from the beach.
 Although, the elevated, unobstructed beach and ocean views from the second floor of the Casas are definitely worthy of a snapshot.

 Zamas’ rustic chic ambiance and laid-back hammock culture is also combined with a strategically ideal location.